hashbangcode/vlad-docs/applications/xdebug.md

 # Xdebug

-The following lines detail the options that Vlad sets as the Xdegub setups.
+The following lines detail the options that Vlad sets as the Xdebug setup.

     xdebug.remote_enable=1
     xdebug.remote_port=9000